heatherbrandwilliamson/heatherbrandwilliamson/README.md

 ### Hi there :smile:

 ### My name is Heather.
-I am a software development graduate from Hyperion Dev Bootcamp :raised_hands:
+I am passionate about all things technology & coding :raised_hands:
 ### I am based in London.

-### The bootcamp covered:
+### I have been learning python: and below are the things I have been learning;

 Programming in python: